divineemmanuel/printf/README.md

-readme for rintf group project. to be updated soon
+readme for printf group project. to be updated soon